quentinpattersonEKU/my-first-gatsby-site/README.md

 6) We install the markdown file plugin
 7) We build the gatsby project
 8) We verify the build
+9) Run tests with jest
-9) We open a secure shell in the webserver
+10) We open a secure shell in the webserver
-10) From there, we upload the files to the webserver.
+11) From there, we upload the files to the webserver.
-11) We do a post-job cleanup
+12) We do a post-job cleanup
-12) Finally, our code is ready.
+13) Finally, our code is ready.

 ## The website